 - Hit and run accidents

-If you are harmed in a collision on Queensland roads, you must get expert accident legal advice immediately.
-You can see the steps to follow after a car accident here >
+If you are harmed in a motor vehicle accident on Queensland roads, you have the right to seek legal advice regarding your eligibility to seek compensation.
+You can see the steps to follow after a car accident here

 If possible, please collect crash scene evidence directly, including: